ableplayer/ableplayer/README.md

     The transcript is generated automatically if captions and/or descriptions are available.
     If this attribute is not provided the transcript will be displayed in its default container
     adjacent to the player.
+-   **data-use-transcript-button** - optional; set to "false" to exclude transcript button from controller.
+If using the data-transcript-div attribute to write the transcript to an external container (e.g., on a dedicated transcript page), you might not want users to be able to toggle the transcript off.
 -   **data-transcript-title** - optional; override default transcript title (default is "Transcript", or "Lyrics" if the data-lyrics-mode attribute is present)
 -   **data-lyrics-mode** - optional; forces a line break between and within captions in the transcript
 -   **data-debug** - optional; if present will write messages to the developer console